-The three-year Kenya Agrodealer Strengthening Program (KASP) project, made possible by a grant from the Alliance for Green Revolution in Africa (AGRA), strengthened Kenyan agrodealers by providing training in business management and productive farming methods, as well as increased farmer access to agrodealers in remote areas, ultimately raising rural incomes and increasing household productivity.
+The three-year Kenya Agro-dealer Strengthening Program (KASP) project, made possible by a grant from the Alliance for Green Revolution in Africa (AGRA), strengthened Kenyan agro-dealers by providing training in business management and productive farming methods and increased access to agro-dealers in remote areas, ultimately raising rural incomes and growing household productivity.

 CNFA worked to improve the input supply and output marketing distribution channels available to smallholder farmers in rural Kenya by expanding a commercially viable network of rural retail enterprises.
-Through KASP, we built on the foundation of existing agrodealers in Kenya and expanded the network to cover 85 districts located in targeted agricultural areas across the country.
+KASP built on the foundation of existing agro-dealers in Kenya and expanded the network to cover 85 districts located in targeted agricultural areas across the country.
 Expansion of this network benefited smallholder farmers by greatly reducing the distance traveled to obtain needed equipment and farm inputs.
-Many such items are difficult to transport long distances, especially in areas where roads and other infrastructure are lacking.

-- Increased smallholder farmer access to larger markets in which to distribute their products by working with agrodealers to develop and deliver basic output marketing training;
+- Increased smallholder farmer access to larger markets to distribute their products by working with agro-dealers to develop and deliver basic output marketing training;

 - Increased farmer awareness of market opportunities, helping to link them to existing market channels;